Duke of Edinburgh Award

 Physical: improve in an area of sport, dance or fitness activities (examples include trampolining, football, kick boxing)

 Volunteering: undertaking service to individuals or the community (examples include charity shops, youth clubs, school library, prefects)

 Expedition: planning, training for and completion of an adventurous journey (includes practice walks, a practice 2 day expedition and a qualifying 2 day expedition for Bronze, 3 days for Silver)

 The Bronze Award is open to those in Years 9-11 and the Silver Award for those in Years 10-11.
 It is better to have completed Bronze before attempting Silver.

 How do I get involved?

-The club runs on a Monday after school from 3.15 to 4.15 in KG32.
-You need parental permission to take part and a £20 deposit.
+You need parental permission to take part and a payment of £35 to cover the registration cost and contributions to campsite fees.
 Speak to Mrs Bowden for further information.

 Bronze Challenge Weekend 2021 (in lieu of expedition)